pgardias/forgery-recognition/docs/index.md

 ### CNN-Reinforced GAN
 To improve the basic GAN model we attempted to make the model produce more legible letters.
 The basic GAN model had high variance of output quality and therefore we wanted to reduce this.
 Ideally, we would have connected our siamese network and our GAN to produce words that were realistic, but since our GAN produces words at the letter level we could find no meaningful way to connect these two.
 We needed to develop a loss function that could tell us what letter in a word had the most weight on it being illegible and then backpropagate to that GAN, so this would have taken way too much time.
 Instead we developed a convolutional neural network (CNN) that was trained on the EMNIST dataset to classify letters.

 The CNN has 95% accuracy on the EMNIST dataset, and ideally could predict with high certainty what letter the GAN produced.
 Therefore, we connected the output of the GAN to the CNN and everytime the GAN generated a letter, the CNN would predict what letter it was, this process continued until the CNN predicted the input letter we wanted to produce.
 We thought this would generate high quality legible results, but found that the CNN was easily spoofed by poor quality characters.
-Overall, this was a large improvement over our base GAN model, but it still has varying output, as shown in the Figure 12 below.
+Overall, this was a large improvement over our base GAN model, but it still has varying output, as shown in the Fig. 12 below.
 You can clearly see that some of the words look great, and are high quality, but a few of the words still aren’t legible.
-It’s obvious in the first word on the right of Figure 12, that the three pronged lines were classified as a W even though they do not fully look like a W.
+It’s obvious in the first word on the right of Fig. 12, that the three pronged lines were classified as a W even though they do not fully look like a 'w'.

 ![](img/CNN_GAN_words.png)